Harry-Skerritt/Harry-Skerritt/README.md

 ### About Me

-🎓 I'm currently a student studying Games Technology a UWE Brisol!
+🎓 I'm currently a student studying Games Technology a UWE Bristol!

 🖥️ I like programming games, as well as tinkering with electronics projects